The main reasons to have a joint research programme on safety are:

 - Safety is closely linked to key research and test infrastructures that are operated by EREA members;

-- Aspects such as aviation safety policy/regulation/certification have an EU dimension, hence it is clear that a JRP on safety will have European added value;
+- Aspects such as aviation safety policy/regulation/certification have an EU dimension, hence it is clear that a JRP on safety has European added value;

-- A JRP on safety could help to overcome some “regulatory barriers” for introduction of innovative products, technologies, systems, and processes, and thus help innovation;
+- A JRP on safety helps to overcome some “regulatory barriers” for introduction of innovative products, technologies, systems, and processes, and thus help innovation;

 - Trends in safety performance over the last decade indicate that the ACARE safety goal of an 80% reduction of the accident rate is not being achieved.
 A stronger focus on safety is needed.
 This requires research in which safety improvement is the specific purpose (not a secondary benefit).

 Activities under the Joint Research Programme

 The Joint Research Programme on Safety focuses on two main streams of activities:

 - Coordination of institutional safety research programmes

 The national research establishments participating in the programme coordinate the safety research executed under their national institutional research programmes.
 The set-up of new institutional programmes is coordinated, national results are shared amongst the establishments, the hiring of PhDs can be coordinated, etc.

 - Collaborative safety research

 Gaps in safety research that remain even after the coordinated effort of the research establishments will be tackled in this second part of the programme where the research establishments will cooperate with universities, industry, SMEs and airlines.